Best Looper Pedal Choices for Serious Musicians

 GEARANK

-• 5 independent stereo tracks to play with, each one having dedicated trigger switches
+• 5 independent stereo tracks with dedicated trigger switches

-• Nifty Bounce feature lets you combine 2-tracks to free up one track.
+• Nifty Bounce lets you combine 2-tracks to free up one track.

 • DJ style interface with tabletop friendly workflow